nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 - It returns an array with details,

 ### **C. `match()`**
-- Searches for pattern occurances in String
+- Searches for 1st occurance of pattern in String
 - Returns 1st element in **array** if match or **null** if no match.
+- To match all occurances use global flag (g)

 ```js
 string.methodname(regex)